gkim65/2020_ElectionBlogPost_gov1347/BlogPosts/blog9.md

 The polling model is identical to the binomial regression polling model we used for our safe states.
 However, I found that some states (Illinois, Nebraska, Rhode Island, South Dakota, Wyoming) did not have recent statewide polls that I could use; for these states, the most recent national polling data was used for the ensemble calculations.
 These values were 52.0 for Biden, and 43.4 for Trump.

 The economy model was a binomal regression using third quarter **GDP yearly growth** as the independent variable.
-Although it was did not have as high of an out of sample testing accuracy rate as the polling model, I wanted to best incorporate this fundamental variable to better represent the current state of the 2020 election.
+Although it was did not have as high of an out of sample testing accuracy rate as the polling model, I wanted to incorporate this fundamental variable to better represent the current state of the 2020 election.
 More specific descriptions of the economy model can be found at this link: [Week 8: Final Predictions (11.1.20) ](BlogPosts/blog8.md).

 For the 2020 election, the economy model predicted a 45.27866 popular vote percentage for Trump, with a 54.72134 popular vote percentage for Biden.